Armorican Massif: Geology

 During the Neoproterozoic, older parts of the Armorican Massif formed the northern margin of the paleocontinent Gondwana.
 During the Paleozoic era, the Armorican Massif was part of the microcontinent Armorica, which probably also included terranes found in the Vosges, Black Forest and Bohemian Massif further east.
 Armorica rifted off the northern margin of Gondwana somewhere during the Ordovician or Silurian periods to move northward and collide with Laurussia during the Hercynian orogeny.

 The oldest rocks of the massif are Neoproterozoic sediments of the Brioverian Supergroup which were deformed and metamorphosed during the Cadomian orogeny.
 These are overlain by lower Paleozoic (Cambrian to Devonian) (meta-)sediments.
 The whole sequence was deformed, metamorphosed and intruded by felsic magmas during the Hercynian orogeny.

 The massif is cut in three by two major late Hercynian southeast-northwest striking shear zones (the North and South Armorican Shear Zones).
 The divisions are simply called the North, Central and South Armorican Zones.
 Generally the north was less deformed during the Hercynian orogeny than the south.
 The South Armorican Zone is considered part of the core of the Hercynian orogeny, comparable to the Moldanubian Zone of southern Germany and central Europe.
 Late Hercynian granitoid bodies were intruded along the South Armorican Shear Zone.
 The northern parts of the Armorican Massif have less intrusive rocks, although a small zone in the northwest of Brittany (Léon Zone) forms an exception.

+During the Jurassic, the Amorican Massif formed an island landmass isolated from the rest of France by shallow seas, and was inhabited by variety of dinosaurs, including stegosaurs, sauropods, as well as megalosaurid and possibly metriacanthosaurid theropods.